Gavin-Persad/learnworldsscrape/readme.md

 ## Output

-The extracted content will be saved in the `scraped_content` directory with filenames based on the page titles.
+The extracted content will be saved in the `scraped_content` directory in a folder with the course id and numbered files with filenames based on the page titles.
 Each page will have both an MDX file and an HTML file for debugging purposes.

 ## Example